 - Transplant tomato seedlings outdoors after the last frost date in January to early February.

-- For early winter tomatoes, plant your tomato seedlings in August to early September.
+- For early winter tomatoes, plant your tomato seedlings from August to early September.

-- Care your tomato plants with watering, fertilizing, mulching and staking them.
+- Care for your tomato plants by watering, fertilizing, mulching, and staking them.

 - Monitor them properly to protect them from pests and diseases.

-- It will take around 60-100 days for the harvest depends on the varieties.
+- It will take around 60-100 days for the harvest, depending on the varieties.

 South Florida Tomato Growing Season: